grean/react-native-knob/README.md

 You can set the Knob´s value imperatively using a ref on the Knob component and calling the _knobRef.setValue(value : number) on it.
 (See example above)

 If you change the state of the parent´s knob component, it will not rerender the knob.
 So you can´t control the value of the knob with a parent variable state.
+### Other imperative calls
+#### initKnob(val: number)
+You HAVE TO call setValue(value) before using initKnob, if you want to set a value.
+#### resetInit
+When callbackInit is called, use this function to reset the 'init' state of the knob.
+You can´t set the 'init' state and reset it in the same call.

 ## Responsive
 The component will resize automatically to take all the space available by his container in landscape mode or not.